Customer service (Policy)

 Feedback process

-All feedback will be submitted from the public to the Divisional Administrative Assistant in Corporate Services and provided to the Director of Corporate Services who will determine the appropriate course of action based on the feedback or complaint.
+All feedback provided via the Accessibility Client Feedback Form will be submitted to the Divisional Administrative Assistant in Corporate Services and provided to the Director of Corporate Services who will determine the appropriate course of action based on the feedback or complaint.

 Clients will be provided with the support they need to complete the feedback form.
-If assistance is needed just ask a staff member to fill in the form on your behalf.
+If assistance is needed, just ask a worker to fill in the form on your behalf.

 Notice of availability of documents